Tiny Doc

 Field and option reference

 Copy the shapes below into your own .document and adjust labels.
 URL fields share one element type; attributes choose how the dialog and display behave.
+Text and select fields can also use inline and bold for sentence-flow forms.

 URL inputs

-Label plus URL (default): optional placeholder names the row; prompt is the dialog helper text.
+Label Plus URL (default): Optional placeholder names the row; prompt is the dialog helper text.

 <input type="url" placeholder="Issue title" prompt="Link to the ticket">

-URL only (data-raw): dialog and stored value stay on the bare URL.
+URL Only (data-raw): Dialog and stored value stay on the bare URL.

 <input type="url" data-raw placeholder="https://…">

-Prefilled display: seed the picker with data-url and optional data-text for the visible label.
+Prefilled Display: Seed the picker with data-url and optional data-text for the visible label.

 <input type="url" placeholder="Safety office"